wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-default-temp-folder-size-too-small-web-worker-role.md

 <properties
-   pageTitle="Default TEMP folder size is too small for a role | Microsoft Azure" description="A cloud service role has a limited amount of space for the TEMP folder.
+   pageTitle="Default TEMP folder size is too small for a role | Windows Azure" description="A cloud service role has a limited amount of space for the TEMP folder.
 This article provides some suggestions on how to avoid running out of space." services="cloud-services" documentationCenter=""